cloudmesh-community/sp20-516-246/pi_spark/pi_spark_notebook.md

  ## Prerequisites for Spark

- In order for us to use cloudmesh-spark, we need first to set up the Pi master .
+ In order to use cloudmesh-spark, we first set up the Pi master.
 This includes installing Java, Scala and Spark and adding variables to /.bashrc so they are available via the terminal

- Shell script files show the steps for setting up the master
+ See the shell script files for setting up the master in the directory listed
+  below:

  ```bash
  git clone https://github.com/cloudmesh-community/sp20-516-246.git